Media Contact: Steve Dale

 FOR IMMEDIATE RELEASE

-Hillsborough, NJ, December 19, 2011: Winn Feline Foundation has presented its Media Appreciation Award to prolific pet book editor Beth Adelman.
-Since 2005, the Winn Feline Foundation Media Award has recognized journalists and editors who publicly support the mission of the Winn Feline Foundation to advance feline health studies and to communicate facts about feline health.
+Since 2005, the Winn Feline Foundation Media Appreciation Award has recognized journalists and editors who publicly support Winn Feline Foundation’s mission to advance feline health studies and to communicate facts about feline health and welfare.

-Past recipients of the Winn Feline Foundation Media Award have included Steve Dale, Pam Johnson-Bennett, Amy Shojai, Kim Thornton and Kari Winters.
+Past recipients of the Winn Feline Foundation Media Award have included Beth Adelman, Pam Johnson-Bennett, Steve Dale, Amy Shojai, Kim Thornton and Kari Winters.